DiegoHilderink/navbarPlugin/README.md

 ###### **WARNING**

 <p>
-   Any change that you make in the original code, it'll will be your responsability.
-The errors have already been implemented, so you can code without any careless.
+   Any change that you make in the original code, it'll be your responsability.
+The errors have already been implemented, so you can code without any worries.

    Before anything, I need you to understand that the objetive of this plugin is to generate dynamically a new navbar.
 The code also allows you to use other funcionalities like adding or deleting any specific elements in the html document.
 </p>